 Acknowledgeable: Check this box to make the alarm acknowledgeable.
-If an alarm is ackowledged, the alarm IO board Output will stop being active.
+If an alarm is ackowledged, the bell will be silenced and the alarm IO board Output will stop being active.
 To acknowledge an alarm, go to the alarm list page and press the blue "Active" status on the right of the alarm.
 The "Active" status should change to "Acknowledge".